15 Stores Like Pottery Barn With Home Decor That’s Sinfully Good

 Horne makes the list of stores like Pottery Barn as a go-to home decor retailer for designer pieces that feel incredibly sophisticated.
 Their sourced designs and brands all meld together perfectly to demonstrate a cohesive Scandinavian and minimalism inspired aesthetic.
-They partner with well-known high-end brands like Skagerak, Oeuf, and Bloom but they also feature up and coming designers with bright futures.

 Like Pottery Barn, YLiving carries an incredible amount of home decor items for your browsing pleasure.
 Touting over 16,000 items at any one time and from brands like Alessi, Missoni, and Herman Miller Yliving is a low-key powerhouse in the design space.

 Shop Modshop when you’re feeling “too much” and need your space to reflect that same mood.
 Everything at Modshop is tastefully over-the-top and I can’t get enough of it.
 True to its name, Modshop’s design aesthetic is influenced by a glitz and glamour 60’s mod style and Hollywood Regency Glamour look.
 One need only to take a peek at their pieces to notice their investment in lacquered finishes and gold details.

 Modshop differs widely from Pottery Barn in the design arena.
 But, that’s a good thing because every single Modshop item is inherently a statement piece that would work well supported by a more subdued midcentury style that you’d find at Pottery Barn.
 Modshop and Pottery Barn could be best buds in your home.
 That said, Modshop’s pricing is quite similar to Pottery Barn meaning quality items and mid-tier prices.